Coliving in Barcelona

 Name Avg.
 Price/m Coliving Type Coworking Community Manager Reviews

-Circles House | Coliving & Coworking €2,000 SOCIAL 5.0 (38)
+Circles House | Coliving & Coworking €2,000 Social 5.0 (38)

-Palma Coliving Barcelona, Casa Turull €1,600 SOCIAL FULL_TIME_MANAGER 5.0 (12)
+Palma Coliving Barcelona, Casa Turull €1,600 Social Full-time community manager 5.0 (12)

-Aticco Living Llull 399 - Coliving SHARED_FLAT FULL_TIME_MANAGER 5.0 (1)
+Aticco Living Llull 399 - Coliving Shared Flat Full-time community manager 5.0 (1)

-VIU Sagrada Familia - Coliving y Coworking €1,150 APARTMENTS NO_MANAGER 4.9 (28)
+VIU Sagrada Familia - Coliving y Coworking €1,150 Apartments No community manager 4.9 (28)

-Haaus® Coliving €950 SOCIAL 4.8 (68)
+Haaus® Coliving €950 Shared Flat 4.8 (68)

-Live It Gothic, Barcelona Coliving SOCIAL 4.6 (96)
+Live It Gothic, Barcelona Coliving Social 4.6 (96)

-Aticco Living - Coliving €900 SHARED_FLAT NO_MANAGER 4.6 (58)
+Aticco Living - Coliving €900 Shared Flat No community manager 4.6 (58)

-Enter Coliving APARTMENTS 4.5 (407)
+Enter Coliving Shared Flat 4.5 (407)

-Live It Ramblas, Barcelona Coliving 4.4 (167)
+Live It Ramblas, Barcelona Coliving Shared Flat 4.4 (167)

-A list of all Colivings in Barcelona
+All Colivings in Barcelona

 Frequently Asked Questions about Colivings in Barcelona